 Synthesis and implementation of the first configuration is no different with Abstract Shell than it is with the DFX standard flow.
 Once the initial full design checkpoint is implemented, an Abstract Shell for each RP can be created.
 If a design has more than one RP, each one has its own Abstract Shell.
 Any RMs for these RPs can be independently processed.

-an Abstract Shell for a target RP.
-If more than one RP exists within a design, the
+command to create an Abstract Shell for a target RP.
+If more than one RP exists within a

-command must be run separately for each RP.
+design, the command must be run separately for each RP.
+This command does the

 - Carves out the target RP (using